graelo/website/content/tokio/tutorial/shared-state.md

 1. Guard the shared state with a Mutex.
 2. Spawn a task to manage the state and use message passing to operate on it.

-Generally you want to use the first approach for simple data, and the second approach for things that require asynchronous work such as I/O primitives.
-In this chapter, the shared state is a `HashMap` and the operations are `insert` and `get`.
-Neither of these operations is asynchronous, so we will use a `Mutex`.

-The latter approach is covered in the next chapter.
+When the state is simple data, the first strategy is generally the most appropriate.
+When the shared state involves I/O primitives, then the second strategy is the better suited.

+In this chapter we use first strategy because the shared state is a `HashMap`, and the associated operations on that state (`insert` and `get`) are synchronous.
+A `Mutex` is sufficient here.

+The next chapter uses the second strategy.

 # Add `bytes` dependency

+From now on, we will often use `Bytes` (from [`bytes`] crate) instead of using `Vec<u8>`.

-Instead of using `Vec<u8>`, the Mini-Redis crate uses `Bytes` from the [`bytes`] crate.
-The goal of `Bytes` is to provide a robust byte array structure for network programming.
+The first reason for doing this is `bytes` is idiomatic in asynchronous code because it provides a robust byte array structure for network programming.
 The biggest feature it adds over `Vec<u8>` is shallow cloning.
 In other words, calling `clone()` on a `Bytes` instance does not copy the underlying data.
 Instead, a `Bytes` instance is a reference-counted handle to some underlying data.
 The `Bytes` type is roughly an `Arc<Vec<u8>>` but with some added capabilities.

+The second reason is the Mini-Redis crate uses `Bytes` as part of its API.

-To depend on `bytes`, add the following to your `Cargo.toml` in the `[dependencies]` section:
+To add the dependency on `bytes`, add the following to your `Cargo.toml` in the `[dependencies]` section:

 ```toml